Jersey City Bicycle Accident Attorney

 One of the most crucial steps you can take to avoid a bicycle accident or a collision with a vehicle or a person is to maintain proper lane position.

 Every cyclist is responsible for staying in the correct place on the road.
 If there is a bike lane, you should always be riding there.
-If there isn’t, cyclists have the same rights as cars on the road.
-Stay in your lane to try to avoid accidents.
+If there isn’t, cyclists have the same legal rights as cars on the road.
+Obey all applicable traffic laws and stay in your lane to try to avoid accidents and serious injuries.

 Wear Protective Gear and Reflective Clothing